google/gsocguides/pages/mentor/00-about_this_manual.md

 ## About the Authors

-This manual exists as a dynamic document on flossmanuals.net, and over time will have an ever-increasing pool of authors and contributors.
+This guide exists as a dynamic document on flossmanuals.net, and over time will have an ever-increasing pool of authors and contributors.

 Except where noted, the following individuals were part of both the 2009 and 2010 GSoCBook Sprint.
 We thank them for their tireless efforts to create this first-of-its-kind volume.